Rfigueroa1102/hello-world/README.md

 # hello-world
-Leanring repository for notes and starting out.
+Learning repository for notes and starting out.
+Attemping to learn how to use Github in order to build up more skills.